SNIC: Synthesized Noisy Images using Calibration: Methods

 \subsection{Noise Synthesis}

-To generate noisy images, we start with low-ISO RAW images from each camera.
-These ``validation'' images have texture and mixed subject matter, rather than uniform, flat-fields.
-When capturing these low ISO images, we also capture pairs of noisy images at a range of ISO values.
-All validation images are captured using the same tripod and tethering software used for calibration to minimize motion between captures.
-For each target noisy ISO, we load the calibrated per-channel noise model and, optionally, the list of dark frame images.
-Not all cameras benefit from dark current synthesis.
-Specifically we found the Sony RX100 IV and Sony A7R III noise models were extremely accurate and additional dark current worsened the synthesis quality.
-For the iPhone cameras, introduction of dark current improved the quality.
+We employed noise synthesis at two different stages: first to generate noisy images for model evaluation and tuning, and second to create SNIC dataset images by adding synthesized noise to a separate set of clean low-ISO dataset images.
+For each target noisy ISO, we loaded the calibrated per-channel (and per-ISO) noise model and the database of dark frame images.
+For the iPhone sensors, using dark-current databases rather than the Gaussian $b$ term reduced the real-to-synthetic gap (confirming Zhang \etal~\cite{Zhang}).
+Conversely, for the high-performance Sony sensors, our calibrated P-G model was highly accurate with negligible read noise.
+Adding dark frame sampling provided no measurable improvement in synthesis accuracy and was therefore omitted for these models for computational efficiency.

-Given a clean low-ISO RAW image Bayer pattern channel \(I_{\text{clean}}\) normalized to \([0,1]\), we synthesize and inject Poisson-Gaussian noise as follows:
+Given a clean low-ISO RAW image Bayer pattern channel \(I_{\text{clean}}\) normalized to \([0,1]\), we synthesized and injected Poisson-Gaussian noise as follows:

-where \(a\) is the photon-to-digital-number conversion factor, and \(b\) is the read noise variance.
-This process is applied to all four color channels (R, G1, G2, B) of the RAW Bayer pattern.
-This approach is used for cameras that do not benefit from dark current synthesis (the Sony cameras in our case).
+where $a$ is the photon-to-digital-number conversion factor, and $b$ is the read noise variance.
+This process was applied to all four color channels (R, G1, G2, B) of the RAW Bayer pattern.
+This approach was used for cameras that did not benefit from dark current synthesis (the Sony cameras in our case).